 FAQs about this chocolate chip loaf cake recipe

-No, but it’s so much easier to make this “half” pound cake recipe when you know you need a half pound (8 ounces) of everything!
+No, but it’s so much easier and quicker to make this recipe when you’re weighing out a half pound of everything!

 Yes.
-Bleached all-purpose flour has slightly more gluten, so it will just be slightly less tender, but it will work perfectly well in this recipe.
+Bleached all-purpose flour has slightly more gluten, so it will just be slightly less tender.
+All-purpose flour will still work perfectly well in this recipe.

-I don’t think this cake needs anything else, but you could use this chocolate ganache or make an orange glaze by combining a tablespoon or two of orange juice and a cup of confectioners’ sugar.
+I don’t think this cake needs anything else, but you could use the chocolate orange ganache from my chocolate orange cake.
+Or make a quick orange glaze by combining a tablespoon or two of orange juice and a cup of confectioners’ sugar.

 Absolutely.
-Just double wrap the unadorned cake tightly in plastic wrap, put it in a freezer bag, and squeeze out all of the air.
-To defrost, just let it slowly come to room temperature.
+Just double wrap the cool, unadorned cake tightly in plastic wrap.
+Put it in a freezer bag, and squeeze out all of the air.
+To defrost, let it slowly come to room temperature.

 Chocolate Chip Loaf Cake